pr3d4t0r/SSScoring/ssscore.md

 ```

 Where `datalake` is a directory containing one or more speed skydiving tracks,
-either in the topmost level or nested.  `ssscore` ignores all files present in
+either in the topmost directory or nested.  `ssscore` ignores all files present
-the data lake that aren't speed skydives, even if they are FlySight-compatible
+in the data lake that aren't speed skydives, even if they are
-CSV files.
+FlySight-compatible CSV files.

-Examples:
+_Examples_:

 Scores all of Joe's files in his speed skydiving directory: